 Optional Redemption.
-The Bonds maturing in years December 1, 2017 through 2024, inclusive, are not subject to optional redemption prior to maturity.
-The Bonds maturing on December 1, 2025 are subject to redemption at the option of the City, in whole or in part (and if in part, with maturities to be selected by the City) on any date on or after June 1, 2025 at a price equal to 100 percent of the principal amount to be redeemed, without premium, plus accrued interest, if any, to the date fixed for redemption.
+The Bonds are subject to redemption at the option of the City, in whole or in part (and if in part, with maturities to be selected by the City) on any date on or after June 1, 2026 at a price equal to 100 percent of the principal amount to be redeemed, without premium, plus accrued interest, if any, to the date fixed for redemption.